Tools4everBV/HelloID-Conn-Prov-Target-Nedap-AEOS/readme.md

     # ' -f ($templates | Select-Object -First 1).DateFrom
 ```

-A new functionality is the possibility to update the account in the target system during the correlation process.
-By default, this behavior is disabled.
+It is possible to update the account in the target system during the correlation process, this behavior is disabled.
 Meaning, the account will only be created or correlated.

-You can change this behavior in the `create.ps1` by setting the boolean `$updatePerson` to the value of `$true`.
+You can change this behavior in the `configuration` by enabling the toggle `UpdateOnCorrelate`.

 > Be aware that this might have unexpected implications.